Skip to main content

 Resources for Students and Families on Immigration

-Updated: February 2025
+Updated: June 2025

-At St. Helena Unified School District, we are committed to creating an inclusive and supportive environment for all students, regardless of immigration status.
-Our goal is to ensure every student has equal access to a high quality education and the necessary resources to thrive in our community.
-Below, you will find important information and services available to students and their families.
+At St. Helena Unified School District, we are dedicated to fostering an inclusive and supportive environment for all students, regardless of their immigration status.
+Our priority is to ensure that every student has equal access to a high-quality education and the resources they need to succeed in our community.

 Preparing for Unexpected Immigration Situations

-It’s always a good idea for families to have an emergency plan in place.
-The following resources can help families prepare:
+Family Preparedness PlanIt’s always a good idea for families to have an emergency plan in place.
+The following resources can help families prepare.
+A step-by-step guide to help families create a plan for emergencies.

 Know Your Rights – Understanding your rights can help protect you in various situations.
+What to do if approached by immigration authorities

 Caregiver Affidavit – If a parent or guardian is unable to care for their child, a designated caregiver can use this affidavit to make educational and medical decisions.
 This form must be notarized.

-If a person is arrested by immigration, you can search for the person using this link.
+Locator – If a person is arrested by immigration, you can search for the person using this link.
 It can take up to 48 hours for them to update the information, and you will need the A case number (if you have one), or else you can search with basic information - name, country of origin, and date of birth.